mrlunchbox777/terraform-modules/README.md

 there is a [nice api](https://github.com/jaredhendrickson13/pfsense-api) It's not clear if we should include it from installation or just after installation.
 This would also need to be it's own repo

+I also want to follow [harvester](https://rancher.com/products/harvester) to see if a good arm build ever comes from it.... it may not make sense on a pi setup though...